 Do you know the number on weight loss mistake dieters make?
 I'm talking about the very mistake that keeps dieters in a perpetual yo-yo cycle.
 I'll tell you what that is in a minute.

-A person who has been used to eating everything all her life came to the realisation that her relationship with food was unhealthy and decided to make changes.
+Consider this, someone who has been used to eating everything all her realised that her relationship with food was unhealthy and decided to make changes.
 She cleared her kitchen of all the foods she considered to be unhealthy and embarked on a very strict diet.

 The first week was good because her willpower was in high gear and her motivation was up.
 She was on a roll, and nothing was going to stop her.